felipecrs/hass-expose-camera-stream-source/README.md

 <details>
   <summary>Click here to show</summary>

-When go2rtc is not running as a Home Assistant add-on, you need to prepare a script and mount it to the go2rtc container.
+When go2rtc is not running as a Home Assistant add-on, you need to prepare a Bash script and mount it to the go2rtc container.
 Here is how the script should look like:

 ```bash
 #!/usr/bin/env bash